Available as Single or Double row, Matched Pair and Four Point Contact

 Designed for high accuracy and excellent high-speed performance.
 Angular contact ball bearings are designed to carry combined loads: both axial and radial.

-Angular contact bearings can have a number of different styles of seals or shielding.
+Double row angular contact bearings can have a number of different styles of seals or shielding.
 Seals and shields provide protection from contamination and serve as a retainer for lubricant.
 Seals provide better protection and lubricant containment than shields, but have lower maximum speed capabilities.
 The different types include single/double seal or single/double shield.
-Angular contact bearings may be constructed of special materials including stainless steel, plastic, and ceramic hybrid.
-They may also be plated; common plating materials are cadmium and chrome.